 Lead technical teams.
 Drive innovation.
 Advance your career without pausing your job.

 The UW–Madison online MS in Engineering Management is a 30-credit graduate program designed for engineers moving into leadership roles.
-You’ll study via asynchronous and interactive methods, drawing on UW faculty with industry experience.
-This format allows you to balance work, life, and coursework while achieving credential parity with on-campus graduates.
+You’ll study through flexible, interactive online methods with UW faculty who bring real-world industry experience.
+This format allows you to balance work, life, and learning while earning a credential recognized for excellence.

 | Degree awarded | Master of Science in Engineering Management |